Top Grade: High School Selections, Fall 2019

 Girls Like Me

-After accepting a ride home, sixteen-year-old Emma Kennedy is raped by a boy from school.
-But handsome, popular Ross Schroeder tells everyone the sex was consensual, and Emma is immediately branded as a slut.
+Handsome, popular Ross Schroeder tells everyone the sex was consensual, and Emma is immediately branded as a slut.
 Even Emma's best friend, Jen, doesn't believe Emma's version of events.
 In fact, she is angry with Emma because she feels betrayed.
 After all, she liked Ross first.
+But when Ross starts showing interest in Jen, Emma knows she will have to find a way to get Jen to believe that she really is in gr …

 The World on Either Side